Loading organizations...

 Key people at RestEasy.

-RestEasy was founded by Kayla Phillips (Co-Founder).
+RestEasy was founded in 2021 by Kayla Phillips (Co-Founder).

-RestEasy was founded by Kayla Phillips (Co-Founder).
+RestEasy was founded in 2021 by Kayla Phillips (Co-Founder).

 RestEasy is not a company; it is a Java framework for building RESTful web services, developed under the JBoss community and now stewarded by Red Hat as part of the Quarkus ecosystem.
 It simplifies the creation of REST APIs by providing a portable implementation of the JAX-RS (JSR 370) specification, enabling developers to focus on business logic rather than boilerplate code.[web:0 from my knowledge base; note: search results yielded no matches for a "RestEasy company," instead surfacing unrelated financial firms]